Why consider a Thigh lift? | Thigh lift surgery consultation | Thigh lift surgery | Recovery period | Book Consultation

 Risks specific to thigh reduction surgery which improve over eighteen months to two years include swelling and redness of the skin and numbness of the inner thighs and legs.
 Those specific risks which may require revisional surgery include asymmetry and dog-ear formation, which are contour irregularities at either end of the scar.
 Revisional surgery is necessary in approximately five percent of patients who undergo thigh reduction surgery.

-Following surgery, you’ll be monitored in a recovery room then discharged to the care of a responsible adult for 24 hours.
+Following surgery, you’ll be monitored in a recovery room then discharged to the care of a responsible adult for 24 hours or after inpatient admission to hospital for one to two days.
 At the time of discharge, you’ll be given appropriate pain medication and antibiotics to minimise the risk of complications and to control your pain.

 To minimise post-operative bruising, elevation of the feet is encouraged for seven days after surgery and you should avoid prolonged periods of standing.
 Swelling and bruising usually increase over the first three to five days and then improve between five to ten days.